G-Mursalin/tool-planet-frontend/README.md

 # Website's Features and Functionality:

-- See the best tools you want
-- User can create own account
-- Admin and normal users different controls
-- Admin can add a products, manage all products amd manage all orders
-- User can orders tools
-- User can add a reviews
-- Pay by credit card
+- The Website’s data is stored in MongoDB and retrieved via the server-side API where I used Express JS.
+- Implemented Firebase Authentication (Google Sign in & Email/Password Login).
+Private Route & Admin Route is implemented for security purposes.
+- Separate Dashboard available for users and Admins with different facilities.
+Users can add reviews, see their order list and update their profile info.
+Admin can add products, delete the product and make any user admin.
+- Used Stripe for making payment gateway.